StudentVlad5/Description_of_the_BE_FE_Application_Architecture/readme.md

 ### 1. Executive Summary

-I think the MERN stack will be the perfect technology for this project.
-It looks like the ideal stack for this goals.

 1. Lightweight SDKs - Client Library: JS, Python, Java, Go;
    that capture errors, attach context, and send batched events to a public REST API.